Hello, neighbors affected by the 2022 Montana River flooding,

-- Isolation of non-impacted upper levels from lower level (if applicable) with barriers such as plastic
+- Isolation of non-impacted upper levels from lower levels (if applicable) with barriers such as plastic

 - Thorough evaluation and cleaning of contents contaminated by flood water and disposal of items that cannot be cleaned

-- Establish mechanical air exchange for the effected portion of the building at a minimum of four complete whole house air exchanges per hour.
+- Establish mechanical air exchange for the affected portion of the building at a minimum of four complete whole-house air exchanges per hour.
 For example.
 Think of how a bathroom fan works as an exhaust)

-- How to calculate proper air exchange 1,000 square foot house 8 feet tall is 8,000 cubic feet multiply that by a minimum of 4 exchanges per hour is 32,000 cubic feet of fresh air needed per hour.
-Hit fan airflows are rated at CFM cubic feet per minute so multiply the fan CFM by 60 to get how much air it moves per hour.
+- How to calculate proper air exchange 1,000 square foot house 8 feet tall is 8,000 cubic feet multiplied by a minimum of 4 exchanges per hour is 32,000 cubic feet of fresh air needed per hour.
+Hit fan airflows are rated at CFM cubic feet per minute, so multiply the fan CFM by 60 to get how much air it moves per hour.

-- As soon as practical It is important to remove all wet porous materials such as (Drywall, particle board, underlayment's any type of cloth, carpet & pad, MDF Trim) Be sure to avoid disturbing asbestos and lead paint.
+- As soon as practical, it is important to remove all wet porous materials such as (Drywall, particle board, underlayment, any cloth, carpet & pad, MDF Trim).
+Be sure to avoid disturbing asbestos and lead paint.

 - Post removal of all the damaged finishes a deep cleaning is required.